What’s On

 Freedom is riding a bike.
 I remember having my first bike, a tricycle and bombing around the local park.
 I am still a bit like that, only older and use 2 wheels now!
 In the meantime, I have done some track, road and cyclo-cross racing, and time trials.
 It was not all racing and I have toured and camped in the Alps, Pyrenees, France, Spain and Iceland.
 I must admit that now being retired from work I have become a bit of a fair weather cyclist.
 Having moved to Peebles in 2017 I admire the enthusiasm in the club for all things cycling and hope that I can add a bit to it.

-Amy Ferry – Welfare Officer
+Alison Jack – Welfare Officer

 General Members